-Monrovia and Eminence are two very small central-Indiana towns separated by 13 miles of State Road 42.
+Monrovia and Eminence are two very small towns separated by 13 miles of Indiana State Road 42.
 They’re actually only 9½ miles apart as the crow flies, but rural Indiana roads provide everything but a direct route, especially between two towns that have but one four-way stop apiece.
 Yet a fair amount of Hoosier life happens in and near little towns like these.

 I drove through Monrovia one early-autumn Saturday morning.
 A modern school stands on the town’s eastern edge, surprising because so many rural Indiana school systems consolidated in the second half of the last century.
 Old, abandoned school buildings seem more typical of Indiana’s small towns.
 I was surprised to find a football game in progress; I stopped to watch for a few minutes.